ossu/computer-science/coursepages/intro-programming/README.md

 ### Instructions

-- You need to [sign in](https://www.py4e.com/) to the course website using your google account to access the assignments.
+- You need to [sign in](https://www.py4e.com/) to the course website using your Google account to access the assignments.
 - Watch all the videos of a lesson and then do its assignments.
 - If you prefer reading books, you can read the HTML version of the chapter related to the lesson linked on the lesson's page, or you can download the whole book in different formats from [this page](https://www.py4e.com/book).
-- If you face any problem, feel free to ask questions.
+- If you face any problems, feel free to ask questions.
 You can join the OSSU chat for this course here: <https://discord.gg/syA242Z>.
-- You only need to complete the course upto the Regular Expressions lesson.
+- You only need to complete the course up to the Regular Expressions lesson.
 The rest of the course is optional.

 ### Course Materials